 An important thing to note is that you should always leave the filters to fully dry before sending them away.
 Once they’re properly dried, the chance that they will ignite is drastically reduced.

-3. Take steps to prevent your filters being ‘F-listed hazardous waste’
+3. Take steps to prevent your filters from being ‘F-listed hazardous waste’

 This step relates to your spray gun cleaning.
 If your filters are exposed to the solvents in your spray gun (which when cleaning may find its way onto your filters) then you run the risk of your filters being further contaminated.
 Depending on the solvents you use in your spray guns, your filters can become contaminated by compounds like methyl ethyl ketone which, like the others in our list, are hazardous to the environment.